go-task/task/docs/usage.md

 for interpolation within `status` commands, depending on the method assigned to fingerprint the sources.
 Only `source` globs are fingerprinted.

+Note that the `{{.TIMESTAMP}}` variable is a "live" Go time struct, and can be formatted using any of the methods that `Time` responds to.

+See [the Go Time documentation](https://golang.org/pkg/time/) for more information.

 You can use `--force` or `-f` if you want to force a task to run even when up-to-date.